FrostByteGER/ZEngine/README.md

 - Visual Studio 2022 or later or Rider 2024.2 or later.
 Other IDEs may be used but are not officially supported

 ## ZenForge
 ZenForge is the WIP editor built around ZEngine.
-Currently it doesn't do much
+Currently it is only buildable under Windows.

 ## Render Backends
 * Vulkan 1.3